IxeYgrek/BeamMP-Web-Interface/README.md

 - username = corresponds to the user name with access to the database
 - password = corresponds to the password of the user accessing the database
 - dbname = corresponds to the database name.
 If you haven't changed it in relation to this documentation, leave it as “gaming”.
+- tablename = Corresponds to the table name in the database.
+Useful if you want to host several instances.

 - BeamMPFolder = corresponds to the folder containing BeamMP server files
 - WebServerRootFolder = corresponds to the folder containing the Web interface files